ashwillwink/website_blocker/README.md

 4. The program runs in an infinite loop and checks the time every five seconds.

-- If the time is between 8 am and 4 pm, it writes the above line to the `hosts` file, else, it deletes the line from the `hosts` file.
+- If the time is between 8 am and 4 pm, it writes the above line to the `hosts` file, otherwise, it deletes the line from the `hosts` file.